CodingVenus/CodingVenus/README.md

 Here you will find projects and code samples I have worked on.

-I'm a Junior Software Engineer, with an interest in AR/VR and Mobile Development, that loves problem solving and learning new skills 🤓
+I'm a Full Stack / Java Software Engineer, with an interest in AR/VR and Mobile Development, that loves problem solving and learning new skills 🤓